Solid-Interactive/solid-book/php/magento-2/README.md

 </page>
 ```

+### Overriding Class Methods

+You can use [Interceptors (Plugins)](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/plugins.html) to run stuff before / after / or instead of methods.

 ### Modes

 1. Developer mode is where you develop your Magento site.
 Static files are written to pub/ directory every time they are called, as well as displaying exception errors being thrown in the front end.